FAQ | recommended

 occasional coaching sessions?

-such as: The
+such as: The New

-England Piano Teachers' Association and the
+England Piano Teachers Association and the Music

-Teachers' National Association may provide lists of teachers
+Teachers National Association may provide lists of teachers

 in your area.
 Teachers have many different qualifications and